Religious Education/Akoranga Hāhi

 Head of Department: Mrs Kathryn Miles

-At St Patrick’s College Silverstream the purpose of our Religious Education Programme is to provide students with the opportunity to develop and experience:
+At St Patrick’s College Silverstream the purpose of our Religious Education Programme is to provide students with the opportunity to develop and experience a daily encounter with Christ:

 Social Sciences/Pūtaiao Pāpori